mklimek/network-availability-android/README.md

 **NetworkAvailability** lets you register `BroadcastReceiver` which works for pre-lollipop and lollipop devices as well.

-You have to compile your project with AndroidSDK 21 at least:
+You have to compile your project at least with AndroidSDK 21:
 ```gradle
 android{
    compileSdkVersion 21